 What Are B2B Sales?

-Business to business selling is often a complex process, involving several decision makers to close a sale.
+B2B sales occur when one company sells products or services to another company.
+B2B selling is often a complex process, involving several decision-makers to close a sale.

-There are two types of B2B sales that can be made:
+There are two types of B2B sales:

 How Are B2B Sales Different from B2C Sales?